simonmichael/hledger/hledger/hledger.m4.md

     ; tag2: value 2
 ```

-Tags can be attached to individual postings, rather than the overall transactions:
+Tags can be attached to individual postings, rather than the overall transaction:

 ```journal
 2025-01-01 rent